 The nursery team knew that many of the children were engaged in current play themes around monsters, dinosaurs and aeroplanes.
-They loved to talk about ‘big’ things, and often clambered into a climbing tree in the outdoor area – ‘I’m bigger than you, I am’.
-So, an obvious ‘way in to learning’ was to introduce new descriptive vocabulary about size through a book which is very similar to the beloved traditional tale of The Enormous Turnip: Brenda Parkes and Judith Smith’s The Enormous Watermelon.
+They loved to talk about ‘big’ things, and often clambered into a climbing tree in the outdoor area – “I’m bigger than you, I am.”
+So, an obvious ‘way in to learning’ was to introduce new descriptive vocabulary about size through a book that is very similar to the beloved traditional tale of The Enormous Turnip: Brenda Parkes and Judith Smith’s The Enormous Watermelon.

 A short while after sharing the book, the children went home, each clutching a speech bubble.
 Every family was asked to talk about ‘size’ words with their child, and to bring back one word, written in the bubble.
 Over the following week, more than 50 words were identified, with children and families engaging enthusiastically with the task.

 Practitioners used the words gathered to form a word cloud – these can be created very easily online at worditout.com or wordle.net.
 The resulting cloud was shared with families and displayed in the maths workshop, so that all practitioners could use the words for the rest of the term.
 Soon children were using wider descriptive vocabulary for things that are ‘enormous’, and this impacted on use of descriptive vocabulary in general too.